gpslab/sitemap/README.md

 ## Split URLs in groups

-You may not want to break all URLs to a partitions like with `WritingSplitIndexStream` streamer.
+You may not want to break all URLs to a partitions like with `WritingSplitIndexStream` stream.
 You might want to make several partition groups.
 For example, to create a partition group that contains only URLs to news on your website, a partition group for articles, and a group with all other URLs.

 This can help identify problems in a specific URLs group.
 Also, you can configure your application to reassemble only individual groups if necessary, and not the entire map.

-***Warning.** The list of partitions is stored in the `WritingSplitStream` streamer and a large number of partitions can use a lot of memory.*
+***Warning.** The list of partitions is stored in the `WritingSplitStream` stream and a large number of partitions can use a lot of memory.*

 ```php